mastermanas805/codelibrary/Implementation/Sleep Cycle/readme.md

 =>x>H/2
 ```

-So iterate over the given string SSS, find countcountcount of continuous 0s0s0s, check if count>H/2, if yes then sleep for this time and update the HHH as following: H=2∗(H−count)
+So iterate over the given string S, find countcountcount of continuous 0s, check if count>H/2, if yes then sleep for this time and update the H as following: H=2∗(H−count)

 If at any point we have H<=0H <= 0H<=0 then we are able to achieve the requirement otherwise no.
 TIME COMPLEXITY: